Pabloym/Visual-Studio-Code/Mandatory task. Module 10/README.md

 This file will be named as spain.json.

 The next step is to prepare a file which contains the name of each region as well as the longitude and latitude in order to draw each circle in each Autonomous Community.
-The name of the Autonomous Community in both files have to be the same, so we have to take care with that, because, in other case, this could result in no circles being painted on this autonomous community.
+The name of the Autonomous Community in both files have to be the same, so we have to take care with that, because, in another case, this could result in no circles being painted on this autonomous community.
 This is the case of several communities such as Madrid (Comunidad de Madrid), Murcia (Región de Murcia) , Navarra (Comunidad Foral de Navarra) or Asturias (Principado de Asturias) among others.
 This file is named communities.ts and it is the following: